-Born to parents James and Rosemary Morris on the Isle of Sheppey, Kent.
+Born to parents James William Joseph Turner and Rosemary Morris on the Isle of Sheppey, off the north coast of Kent.
 The first three years were happy and ordinary.

 Meningitis.
 The scourge of my young childhood.
 Having lost the power of speech, social sacrifices were made in order to re-learn to speak and then to continually strive to catch up with other children of my age.

 THE PRODUCTIVE YEARS

 Gained entry to the UK's only Grammar School for the Deaf, Mary Hare in Berkshire. before moving onto Ovingdean Hall School in Brighton five weeks later.
 I credit a huge part of my success in life to these specially trained and incredible teachers.